Updated: March 18, 2023

 A laidback atmosphere envelops Australia’s cities, making it a stunning destination for senior travelers wanting a relaxing and comfortable vacation in the South Pacific.
 Historic neighborhoods like the Rocks express a cultural vibrancy in and amongst the modern cityscapes, and the coast boasts lavish resort towns for senior trips under the sun.

-You can experience Australian musical culture in the Sydney Opera House by watching a local performance, cross the sea to Fitzroy Island to discover the Great Barrier Reef in style, and learn about Aboriginal history against the backdrop of Uluru.
+You can experience Australian musical culture in the Sydney Opera House, cross the sea to Fitzroy Island to discover the Great Barrier Reef in style, and learn about Aboriginal history against the backdrop of Uluru.

 Learn more: Australia Tours for Seniors